-As the global business is depending more and more on technology, there occurs a great need for deeper training and developing the employees to help them adapt quickly and well to the changing environment.
-Let’s take a closer look at how training and development help to transform the business quality and boost revenue.
+As the global business is depending more and more on technology, there occurs a great need for more in-depth employee training and development to help them adapt quickly and well to the changing environment.
+Let’s take a closer look at how training and development are integral parts of a strong talent management strategy, which can eventually help to transform the business quality and boost revenue.

 Advanced technologies have made self-developed training plans to become common, have helped to increase the organisation’s return on investment and to improve the retention rates.

 As stated in the ATD’s “2015 State of the Industry” report, the direct training expenditure is estimated to be around $1,252 per employee per annum, including the purchase of additional products and services.

 Read more: Build, retain and develop your sales force

 The Cheesecake Factory, Inc. (USA) spends much more than the national average on annual training, around $2,000 per employee.
 However, their restaurants sell for $1,000 per square foot - twice the national average.

 Of course, the numbers are definitely varied from industry to industry, even varied from business to business.
 According to the Talent Development Association, the sectors that spend the most money on training are Healthcare, Pharmaceuticals, Finance, Insurance and Real Estate.